 The adoption fee often does not fully cover costs.
 Any costs that the adoption fees don’t cover are paid personally by the rescue volunteers, and come from our household budgets.
 We make this financial commitment because we are dedicated to our dogs.

-*If any medical/behavioural concerns come up with your dog during the first month that they are with you, you MUST contact the rescue director prior to taking the dog to your vet or to our vet.
-This is non-negotiable.
-The rescue director is very knowledgable in dog health.
-Please speak to her as she can also provide information on what may be going on with the health of your dog.
+*If any medical concerns come up with your dog during the first 14 days that they are with you, you MUST contact the rescue director prior to taking the dog to your vet or to our vet.
+This is Please speak to her first.
+She can also provide information on what may be going on with the health of your dog.

 Please note that Black Dog Rescue reserves the right to remove our dogs from homes that we deem unsafe after adoption.